Optimize your Amplitude workflow to improve user engagement

-To gain the most value out of Amplitude, follow this workflow.
-This sequence of steps, adopted by Amplitude's most successful customers, lays the groundwork for the most important metrics, and also demonstrates how specific charts connect to each other:
+To gain the most value from Amplitude, follow this workflow.
+Amplitude's most successful customers use this sequence of steps to lay the groundwork for the most important metrics, and to show how specific charts connect to each other.

-A critical event is an action users take within your product that aligns closely with your core value proposition.
-You probably already know what your critical event is—it’s the action you want to drive your users towards and get them to take.
+A critical event is an action users take in your product that aligns closely with your core value proposition.
+You probably already know what your critical event is: the action you want to drive your users toward.

 Use these questions to help identify your product's critical event: